GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/http-request-fields/en.md

 ![Defining the entries for the Schema Configuration](../../images/http-requests-schema-configuration-entries.png "Defining the entries for the Schema Configuration")

-Otherwise, the entries defined in the "HTTP Request Fields" tab from the Settings will be used:
+Otherwise, the entries defined in the "Send HTTP Request Fields" tab from the Settings will be used:

 ![Defining the entries for the Settings](../../images/http-requests-settings-entries.png "Defining the entries for the Settings")